VinayakFTW/PULSE.AI-voice_assistant/README.md

     - command(): Listens for user commands.
     - greet(): Provides time-based greetings.
     - song_play(): Plays a song on spotify.
-        - wait_for_device(): A helper function to open spotify on a device if not already open.
+        - wait_for_device(): A helper function to open spotify on a device if not already open.<br>
             **IF DOWNLOADED FROM MICROSOFT STORE THEN REPLACE THE PATH WITH "start spotify"<br>if downloaded from the spotify website then simply replace with spotify.exe path on your system**
-        - play_song(): The helper function that actually plays the song after connecting to the spotify api.
+        - play_song(): The helper function that actually plays the song after connecting to the spotify api.<br>
             **REPLACE THE "client_id" AND "client_secret" WITH YOUR ID AND API FROM https://developer.spotify.com**

 3. Loop Execution: The main loop listens for commands and checks them against a set of conditions for executing specific tasks.